Connect with us

 Kenya has in recent years put enormous emphasis on affordable housing, something it considers a way of assisting those who have been priced out of the property market.

-The State, through the Finance Act 2016, has for example, lowered the corporate tax rate by half for developers who build at least 400 low cost homes annually in measures that seek to make low cost housing more attractive to investors.
+The State, through the Finance Act 2016, has for example, lowered the corporate tax rate by half for developers who build at least 400 low-cost homes annually in measures that seek to make low-cost housing more attractive to investors.

-Although the government is yet to explain what a low cost house is, market players define it as a development that costs a maximum of Sh2 million to set up.
-It is a house ideally built for people who earn between Sh40,000 and Sh60,000 a month and it does not go beyond three bedrooms.
+Although the government has yet to explain what a low-cost house is, market players define it as a development that costs a maximum of Sh2 million to set up.

-But even without the intervention of the government, a glut in the high-end market segment is already forcing developers to venture into low cost housing projects that are enjoying enormous demand from low income earners countrywide.
+But even without the intervention of the government, a glut in the high-end market segment is already forcing developers to venture into low-cost housing projects that are enjoying enormous demand from low-income earners countrywide.

 Danson Kagai is a skilled architect with a degree from the University of Nairobi.
 He has a wealth of experience in covering mega projects in Kenya, and is passionate about the built environment.